hexchat/documentation/faq.rst

       ``gvfs-mime --set x-scheme-handler/http firefox.desktop``

-    Don't forget to do the same for *https*.
+    Don't forget to do the same for *https* and run this as your user.

     Now upon launching it will use the *Exec* line in their desktop file replacing *%u* with the url.
     If you get a blank window this is where the problem is.